 Thankfully, my low carb LCHF broccoli cheese soup is nicely thickened by just good old cheese and heavy cream.
 Can I hear a collective amen that fat is no longer the enemy!

-One of the best lessons I learned while eating a low carb keto plan was to embrace the fats.
-I still pause when I write or say these words because I was so fat phobic before.
-Oh but has this girl learned!
+One of the best lessons I learned while eating a low carb keto plan was to embrace fat.
+It still causes me to pause when I remember how much I feared fat before.
+Oh how much this girl has learned!

 Low Carb LCHF Broccoli Cheese Soup

-2 cups water
+- 2 cups water

-2 cups of chicken broth (heated in the microwave)
+- 2 cups of chicken broth (heated in the microwave)

-5 cups fresh broccoli flowerets cut into small pieces
+- 5 cups fresh broccoli flowerets cut into small pieces

-8 oz softened cream cheese
+- 8 oz softened cream cheese

-1 cup whipping cream
+- 1 cup whipping cream

 - 1/2 cup Parmesan cheese

-2 ½ cups shredded Cheddar cheese
+- 2 ½ cups shredded Cheddar cheese

-2 tbsp of softened unsalted butter
+- 2 tbsp of softened unsalted butter

 - Dash of thyme

-Salt and pepper to taste
+- Salt and pepper to taste

-Chop up the broccoli crowns into small flowerets and set aside.
+- Chop up the broccoli crowns into small flowerets and set aside.
 In the crock pot add the butter, softened cream cheese, whipping cream and mix well.
 Once fully combined add the parmesan cheese.
 Add the heated chicken broth and water to the crock pot.
 Next add the broccoli crowns, thyme, salt and pepper and the 2 ½ cups of cheddar cheese.

-Cover and cook on low for 4 to 5 hours.
+- Cover and cook on low for 4 to 5 hours.
 After each hour or so stir the crock pot to make sure everything is combing well.

-Once fully heated through and the florets are tender the soup is done.
+- Once fully heated through and the florets are tender the soup is done.
 Add the salt and pepper at this point so that you are seasoning it appropriately.

 - Note that this is a thick soup, you can thin it out by adding more water or chicken broth once it is all fully combined.